Legal Studies

 Upon completion of this course, the student will be able to:

-- use basic legal terminology appropriately
+- understand and use basic legal terminology appropriately.

-- analyze a fact pattern
+- analyze and evaluate fact patterns.

-- research basic information in appropriate legal research sources
+- research basic information in appropriate legal research sources.

-- integrate knowledge of ethical obligations into all aspects of practice
+- integrate knowledge of ethical obligations into all aspects of practice.

 LA 310 Civil Procedures and Litigation